tstahlhut/fract_ol/README.md

 #### Equation: $z = z^2 + c$

 Introducing c, it becomes more interesting:
 Those iterations that do not diverge to inifity, either end at some point between -2 and 2 or they jump back and forth between different values inside the range of -2 and 2.
-Thus, the Mandelbrot set resides inside the radius of -2 and 2.
-Everything beyond that diverges sooner or later.
+Thus, any point whose orbit (sequence of iterations) escapes from the radius (-2 to 2) is known to be outside the Mandelbrot set.

  "The "style" of this recursive detail depends on the region of the set boundary being examined.
 Mandelbrot set images may be created by sampling the complex numbers and testing, for each sample point c c, whether the sequence f c ( 0 ) , f c ( f c ( 0 ) ) , … {\displaystyle f_{c}(0),f_{c}(f_{c}(0)),\dotsc } goes to infinity.
 Treating the real and imaginary parts of c c as image coordinates on the complex plane, pixels may then be colored according to how soon the sequence | f c ( 0 ) | , | f c ( f c ( 0 ) ) | , … {\displaystyle |f_{c}(0)|,|f_{c}(f_{c}(0))|,\dotsc } crosses an arbitrarily chosen threshold (the threshold must be at least 2, as -2 is the complex number with the largest magnitude within the set, but otherwise the threshold is arbitrary).
 If c c is held constant and the initial value of z z is varied instead, the corresponding Julia set for the point c c is obtained. " (Wikipedia: https://en.wikipedia.org/wiki/Mandelbrot_set)